-11. (1) Members should consider using a variety of different methods to mobilize the necessary resources to ensure financial, fiscal and economic sustainability of national social protection floors, taking into account the contributory capacities of different population groups.
-Such methods may include, individually or in combination, effective enforcement of tax and contribution obligations, reprioritizing expenditure, or a broader and sufficiently progressive revenue base.

-(2) In applying such methods, Members should consider the need to implement measures to prevent fraud, tax evasion and non-payment of contributions.

-12. National social protection floors should be financed by national resources.
+- 11.(1) Members should consider using a variety of different methods to mobilize the necessary resources to ensure financial, fiscal and economic sustainability of national social protection floors, taking into account the contributory capacities of different population groups.
+Such methods may include, individually or in combination, effective enforcement of tax and contribution obligations, reprioritizing expenditure, or a broader and sufficiently progressive revenue base. - (2) In applying such methods, Members should consider the need to implement measures to prevent fraud, tax evasion and non-payment of contributions. - 12.
+National social protection floors should be financed by national resources.
 Members whose economic and fiscal capacities are insufficient to implement the guarantees may seek international cooperation and support that complement their own efforts.

-Source: ILO Social Protection Floors Recommendation, 2012 (No. 202) paras 11-12
+Source: ILO Recommendation 202 of 2012 on National Floors of Social Protection, paras 11-12